 - Awards are for full-time study.

-- Awards can only be used to support applicants with a fee status of Home.
+- Awards may be used to support applicants with a fee status of Home or Overseas.

 - Awards are for 4 years, and they consist of:

 - a full tuition fee waiver at the Home fee rate

 - an annual amount for living expenses made up of a stipend payment and a salary for the teaching element of the award.
 The overall amount will be at least equivalent to the UKRI standard stipend rate.
 The salary payment will include an additional amount to cover the annual leave benefits.

 - a Training Support fee (TSF) of £1,000 per year, for years 2-4, to fund miscellaneous costs such as travel, equipment, fieldwork expenses.